stucchio/Homepage/content/basic_income_reduces_employment.rst

 The experiments were also all pre-Replication Crisis, and as a result they feature excessive subgroup analysis, experimenter degrees of freedom, and for this reason I don't fully believe most of the fine grained effects these studies purport to measure.

-However, there is one very clear and significant tope line effect that is consistent across every experiment: a roughly 10% reduction in labor supply.
+However, there is one very clear and significant top line effect that is consistent across every experiment: a roughly 10% reduction in labor supply.

 Theory: Why would this be true?
 ===============================